Nidaiq/bikesharing/README.md

 # Results:

 Various datasets including breakdown of gender-based data, subscriber data, duration of rental etc. were evaluated for more information.
-All images can be found in the Resources folder.

 [Image 1](https://github.com/Nidaiq/bikesharing/blob/main/Image%201.png) was filtered for 0-2 hours.
 Over 146K trips have been for approximately 10 mins.